Australia's Under-16 Social Media Ban: What Parents Still Need to Do

 The government set the expectation.
 Now it's your turn to enforce it in your home.

-ParentalEdge provides device-level monitoring for Android and iOS.
+ParentalEdge provides device-level monitoring for Android, iOS, and macOS.
 See what apps your child uses, how much time they spend, and what content they access — regardless of platform bans or workarounds.
-Start your free 30-day trial.
+Start your free trial.

 Ready to protect your child online?